batuhanergor/cs337/readme.txt

 	  press 1 to quit

 How to run autograder.py:
+NOTE: gg_api.py must have been run before autograder.py
+      as the pre_ceremony() function must create the winner json files
 1. Place any json data files in the 'data' directory.
 	- they should be of the form 'gg{year}.json'
 2. Place any json answer files in the 'code' directory.